McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 <br />

-### <ins>Query all sessions by their sessions keys</ins>
+### <ins>Query all sessions by their sessions ids</ins>

-The API resource can be used to query multiple sessions using the session keys. ```sessionKeys``` route parameter is a comma-separated list of session keys.
-When more than one session exists for a session key, the latest version of the session is returned by default.
+The API resource can be used to query multiple sessions using the session ids. ```sessionIds``` route parameter is a comma-separated list of session ids.
+When more than one session exists for a session id, the latest version of the session is returned by default.

 Endpoint
 ```
-GET api/v1/connections/{connection name}/sessions/{sessionKeys}
+GET api/v1/connections/{connection name}/sessions/{sessionIds}
 ```

 Example